petermarshallio/blog-pmio/clg4wu2s2000i09lb0vqo7hai.md

 So there you have it: remember to conceptualise and test your `GROUP BY` on the raw data, and remember cardinality and hierarchies.

 Huzzah!

+## Ingestion parallelism

+There's another important effect on this operation, and it requires thinking about how the ingestion is actually executed.

+Ingestion tasks can be run in a single thread – but that would kinda defeat the purpose of a shared-nothing, microservices way of doing things.
+Instead, with Druid, you can set a number of sub-tasks that will actually go and do the ingestion.

+Now, in MSQ-land, things are slightly different (there's a shuffle stage) - but with other ingestion types, splits of the incoming data are assigned to different task workers by the overlord.

+Whether it's individual files in S3 or a collection of topics in Apache Kafka, each worker will get its own data.
+And each worker will then do roll-up on its own data.

+Some community members have found that this means the roll-up itself is not as efficient – only parts of our rows in the tables above actually end up on each task.

+Of course, compaction can help sort that out after the fact, but it might be in your interest to think about preventing it from happening in the first place.

+One option people have applied is to set up hashing across dimensions of data upstream of Druid's Kafka consumer to set the partition that data should go to.
+The result being that workers get data that is *much* more likely to `GROUP BY` efficiently than if something like a round-robin event distribution was being used.